-A Backgrounder on Background Checks
+A Backgrounder On Background Checks

 Under federal law, the FBI has three days to investigate further.
 If the dealer doesn't hear from the FBI within three days, he or she can then sell the gun to the person requesting the background check.

-It was this "default proceed" rule that allowed the gunman in the 2015 Charleston, South Carolina church shooting to purchase an assault-style rifle.
+It was this "default proceed" rule that allowed the gunman in the 2015 Charleston, South Carolina, church shooting to purchase a gun.
 Nine congregants of the Emanuel African Methodist Episcopal were killed.

 In that case, Dylann Roof was sold a gun because his background check wasn't returned within three days.
 When the background check finally came back, he didn't pass based on a drug charge.